andersmurphy/andersmurphy-blog/resources/posts/2025-04-15-why-you-should-use-brotli-sse.md

 ## Update: Why not ZSTD?

 ZSTD is not available on safari and because every iOS browser uses safari under the hood (even chrome/FF).
-That mean's ZSTD doesn't work for anyone who is using an iPhone.
+That means ZSTD doesn't work for anyone who is using an iPhone.

 ## Update: Why not GZIP?